petru/cardshow/README.md

 * check `Print Background (colors & images)`
 * set margins to 12.7mm
 * make sure `Headers & Footers` are all set to `--blank--`

+This code relies on:
+* Milligram CSS framework
+* Google Fonts